 - Expecting more from your budget than is reasonable

 Common ways to succeed

-- Research your market for search demand of your products/services
+- Research your market and search demand for your products/services

 - Understand Google’s free tools and use them correctly

-- Do you math and know what you can afford to spend if your campaign is a failure
+- Do your maths and know what you can afford to spend if your campaign is a failure

 - Don’t spend more than you can afford

 - Spy on your competitors’ terms and compare them in your research.